A world-class institute of changemakers in the deaf and signing community.

-Signers at this proficiency level are rarely taken as native signers.
-They demonstrate spontaneous elaboration on all familiar and most unfamiliar topics, however, there is incorporation of language patterns other than those of the target language.
+Signers at this proficiency level are able to demonstrate spontaneous elaboration on all familiar and most unfamiliar topics, however, there is incorporation of language patterns other than those of the target language.
 They are able to use an array of rhetoric (narration, description, argument, and hypothesis) with complex topics in paragraph-length discourse related to employment, current events, and matters of public and community interest.
 Although they command a good number of grammatical features, they are deficient in some areas such as cohesion, non-manual signals (NMS), and depiction.
 They are able to present information with sufficient accuracy, clarity, and vocabulary selection to convey intended meaning without misrepresentation or confusion.
 Comprehension is very good with demonstration of confidence in the discussion of most complex topics.

 Signers at this proficiency level are able to manage a number of uncomplicated communicative tasks in straightforward practical situations.
 Conversation is restricted to some concrete exchanges and predictable topics necessary for survival.
-The language consists primarily of short and sometimes incomplete sentences in the present, and may be hesitant or inaccurate due to influences by non-target language.
+Due to influence by non-target language, short sentences are primarily used which are sometimes inaccurate and/or incomplete in the present.
+Language may be hesitant, inaccurate or recombined.
 Limited vocabulary is apparent and memorized phrases at the elementary level are demonstrated (e.g., routine travel needs, minimum courtesy requirements, work, school, pets, hobbies).
-They resort to repetitive vocabulary or short utterances (e.g., "I don't know").
+They resort to repetitive vocabulary or short utterances.
 They demonstrate sporadic confidence with frequent groping for vocabulary.
-They can understand simple questions and statements, but slowed communication and extralinguistic support are needed.
+They can understand simple questions and statements, but slowed communication and extralinguistic support are needed from the interviewer.
 Comprehension requires frequent repetition but misunderstanding may still occur.